-Several cognitive functions can be ordered according to their life-span (see Figure 1).
+Several cognitive functions can be ordered according to their required internal processing time throughout life span (from milliseconds for reflexes till months for moods and drives; see Fig. 1).
 Proper design of entertainment systems has the potential to stimulate and influence most of these functions.
-The primary cognitive functions are: reflexes, sensations, thoughts, dreams, emotions, moods, and drives (see also [1]).
+The primary cognitive functions are: reflexes, sensations, thoughts, dreams, emotions, moods, and drives.

-Figure 1: Time scale of some cognitive functions (adopted from [6])
+Fig. 1.
+Time scale of some cognitive functions (adopted from [7])